-4.3.0 Adjunct Faculty
+4.3.0 Non-Tenure Track Faculty

-E. Part-Time Instructor: Appointments to teach one or more classes for a single academic semester.
+D. Adjunct Instructor: Appointments to teach one or more classes for a single academic semester.

 - Course and/or program elimination.

 - Committing an act of professional incompetence, moral turpitude,

 - Failure to follow instructions and directions of the unit head

-- Violation of university Policies and Procedures.
+- Violation of University Policies and Procedures.